How to Safely Remove Water Spots from Quartz Countertops

 How to Clean Hard Water Spots

 Your options for cleaning hard water spots from quartz countertops sound counterintuitive but are safer and easier than they sound.
-Since quartz cleaners are ineffective, we will have to use friction to remove the deposits.
-All you will need is super-fine steel wool (grade #0000), or a straight-razor.
-It is essential that your steel wool is grade #0000 since other variations will be too abrasive.
+Since recommended quartz cleaners are pH-neutral, they are ineffective against mineral deposits/water spots, we will have to use very mild friction to remove them.

 Do’s